MCA vs BE: Which Path to Choose for a Computer Science Career?

 Conclusion

-By pursuing either MCA or BE, you will have access to the same career in computer science.
+By pursuing either MCA vs BE you will have access to the same career in computer science.
 The BE offers wide engineering knowledge, research opportunities, and diverse international career options, while the MCA gives special attention to application development, IT-oriented positions, and quicker readiness for the industry.
 The selection is based on your educational background, objectives, and skill areas.

 Q1: Can MCA graduates work in core software engineering roles?